9 Ways to Improve your Website in 2019

 #3: Don’t overcrowd your space/let the page breathe

 Many companies make the mistake of stuffing as much as they can on one page – blocks of text, different fonts, different sized headings, images, buttons, links, and etc. It’s a lot.
-Not only does it look cluttered, it’s also very difficult and tiring to read and process.
+Not only does it look cluttered, but it’s also very difficult and tiring to read and process.
 You don’t want people clicking away because your site is just too much.

 The trend nowadays is for sleek, modern designs that allow the content to speak for itself.
 Your content should be the focus, so you should let the page breathe by allowing enough space between different blog posts.
-You’d be surprised how much it can help to have blank space.
+You’d be surprised how much it can help to have a blank space.

 Featuring a few (maybe 3 to 5) blog posts at a time on one page allows each of them to shine and doesn’t overstimulate the reader by giving them too much stuff to look at.

 How is this going to help?
 The more pleasant your website is to read and look at, the more readers will hang out there.
 Overcrowding pages may be tempting (more is always better, right?), but pulling it back a tad puts the attention back on your content and makes it easier to read.

 You already know that the visual aspect is really important, but have you considered your choice of images?
 Are they inspiring enough?
 What do they say to your readers?
 It’s true that your written content needs to be spiffy, but you can’t underestimate the visual component and how much images can draw a person in.